vidister/gimp-web/content/about/meta/to-do/index.md

 I cannot reproduce his results exactly.
 Looking into either increasing the weight of that font to 400 (from 300), or to swap it for a different typeface.
 Possibly Roboto, Ostrich Sans (GNU Image Manipulation Program)?

+<small>2015-09-03T09:05:44-05:00</small>
+There are still rendering issues for akk and drc for the navigation item font, Lato.

+I'm switching it to Josefin Sans for the time being to see if it renders nicer.
+Don't forget to host the font files from wgo before going live (or asap after).

 ## Combine and minimize assets